-In a pilot study, fully-subsidized annual passes more than doubled the number of rides low-income residents took on public transit, compared to those who paid a reduced fare of $1.50.1
+In a pilot study, fully-subsidized passes more than doubled the number of rides low-income residents took on public transit, compared to those who paid a reduced fare of $1.50.1

 Residents have enrolled in the subsidized annual pass program as of August 2021, despite the COVID-19 pandemic.2